CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

 \subsection{Biomechanical Simulation Details}

-\begin{itemize} \item \textbf{Biventricular Cropping}: As only myocardial tissue is available for the left ventricle, we expand a myocardium mask around the right ventricle, assuming a constant thickness of 4 mm (2 voxels) corresponding to the clinical literature \cite{ho2006anatomy}.
-To crop the left and right ventricles at the base of the heart, we define a vector going from the LV centroid to the LA centroid, and crop the ventricles by adjusting the position threshold along the defined direction. \item \textbf{Tetrahedral Meshing and Processing}: The segmentation is then converted into a surface mesh using marching cubes, with a voxel-wise scale of 2 mm.
-Tetrahedral mesh generation is performed using the open-source software \texttt{GMSH} and \texttt{MeshLab}.
-The three anatomical models, large RV, baseline patient, and small RV (Fig. \ref{fig:plot_D_seg}), are discretized into 39,780, 42,768, and 47,347 linear tetrahedral elements, respectively, with an average edge length of 2 mm. \item \textbf{Pressurization Simulation}: An in-house Finite element method (FEM) solver, implemented in \texttt{Fortran} with \texttt{MPI}, is used for the simulations.
-The solver is based on the variational multiscale method, providing stabilized FEM formulations \cite{GORAYA2024100105,kang2022variational}.
+\begin{itemize} \item \textbf{Biventricular Cropping}: As only myocardial tissue is available for the left ventricle, we approximate an RV myocardial wall by dilating the RV cavity mask to a constant thickness of 4 mm (2 voxels) corresponding to the clinical literature \citep{ho2006anatomy}.
+To crop the left and right ventricles at the base of the heart, we define a vector from the LV centroid to the LA centroid, and crop the ventricles by adjusting the position threshold along the defined direction. \item \textbf{Tetrahedral Meshing and Processing}: The segmentation is then converted into a surface mesh using marching cubes, with a voxel size of 2 mm.
+Tetrahedral mesh generation is performed using the open-source software \texttt{Gmsh} and \texttt{MeshLab}.
+The three anatomical models, large RV, baseline patient, and small RV (see \cref{fig:plot_D_seg}), are discretized into 39,780, 42,768, and 47,347 linear tetrahedral elements, respectively, with an average edge length of 2 mm. \item \textbf{Pressurization Simulation}: An in-house finite element method (FEM) solver, implemented in \texttt{Fortran} with \texttt{MPI}, is used for the simulations.
+The solver is based on the variational multiscale method, providing stabilized FEM formulations \citep{GORAYA2024100105,kang2022variational}.
 Simulation results are visualized using the open-source package \texttt{ParaView}.

 The myocardium is modeled as a standard neo-Hookean material with a Young’s modulus of 25 kPa and a Poisson’s ratio of 0.4.
 Physiological pressure loads of 12 mmHg and 6 mmHg were applied to the LV and RV endocardium, respectively, corresponding to normal diastolic blood pressure.
-To constrain rigid body motion, zero-displacement Dirichlet boundary conditions are imposed at the base of the heart, while a stress-free Neumann boundary condition is enforced on the pericardium.
+To constrain rigid body motion, zero-displacement Dirichlet boundary conditions are imposed at the base of the heart, while a stress-free Neumann boundary condition is applied on the pericardium.

 The nonlinear finite-deformation elasticity problem is then solved using the Newton–Raphson (NR) method.
 A direct solver (\texttt{MUMPS}) is employed to solve the discretized algebraic system at each NR iteration, with a convergence tolerance set to $10^{-20}$ for the initial residual.
-Simulations are carried out on a cluster using 128 parallel processors.
+Simulations are carried out on a cluster using 128 processors.

 \end{itemize}